stackbit-projects/interesting-chili-f8ad4/content/pages/pricing.md

   - type: hero_section
     title: My Projects and Experiences
     subtitle: >-
-      Walk-throughs of my previous academic projects and
+      Walk-throughs of my academic projects and

       experiences with detailed explanations.
 Gain insight into my academic life and